 Lock and Load Montage: Blade is seen loading guns, sheathing his sword and knives, and strapping on other weapons before the final assault on Frost's skyscraper.

 Ludicrous Gibs: Vampires explode upon being injected with anticoagulant.

-Ditto for being sprayed with garlic.
+Ditto for ingesting concentrated garlic.
 Mercury learns this the hard way.

-Nice Job Breaking It, Hero: In the first film, Karen nearly becomes a vampire (and her boyfriend is killed) because Blade chose to set Quinn on fire rather than staking him, even though he knew it wouldn't kill him.
+Nice Job Breaking It, Hero: In the first film, Karen Jensen nearly becomes a vampire (and her ex-boyfriend is killed) because Blade chose to set Quinn on fire rather than staking him, even though he knew it wouldn't kill him.

 This Is Reality: Blade tells Karen that crucifixes and holy water are ineffective against vampires, and advises her to "forget what you've seen in the movies."